 Since the April 16 school council meeting, the district has held two virtual open house sessions, one with Principal Cook and one with Superintendent Dave Murphy.
 The decision to reallocate classrooms is still slated to proceed, according to April 28 confirmation from Cook.

-This story was updated to include a comment from the Cambridge Public Schools.
+This story was updated to include a comment from the Cambridge Public Schools and correct Kerry O’Connor’s role at the Baldwin school.

 A stronger